Datasilk/Saber/README.md

 Convert any URL within your website to a valid web page simply by navigating to the URL and writing some HTML & CSS within the built-in IDE.
 The editor initially opens 3 files (HTML, LESS, & JS) that are resources for the web page being viewed.

 #### Create & Modify Website Resources
-Use a folder browser within the built-in IDE to open website resources (HTML, CSS, LESS, & JS files) in new tabs.
-Use the *File* drop down menu to create new files & folders.
+Use the **file browser** within the built-in IDE to open website resources (HTML, CSS, LESS, & JS files) in new tabs.
+Use the *File* drop down menu to open the file browser or create new files & folders.
 The initial folder structure is described below:

 * **wwwroot** is a public folder where you can upload files & images to utilize within your website
 * **partials** is a server-side folder used for partial HTML files that are included within web pages throughout your website (such as  *header.html* & *footer.html* files)